risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 ## 4. Algebraic Data Types and HKTs

-Here we will (re-)discover universal algebra and ring-like, group-like, lattice-like, module-like and algebra-like algebraic structures relevant to advanced programming.
+Here we will (re-)discover universal algebra, ring-like, group-like, lattice-like, module-like, and algebra-like algebraic structures relevant to advanced functional and reactive programming.

 ## 5. A Gentle Introduction to Category Theory

-Here we will use the Scala and Type Theory topics thus far to go for a deep dive into Bartoz Milewski's excellent [course on Category Theory ](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
+Here we will use the Scala concepts and Type Theory topics thus far to go for a deep dive into Bartoz Milewski's excellent [course on Category Theory ](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).

-Beware that category theorists are sometimes insufferable and gave birth to memes like, 'A monad is just an endofunctor in the category of monoids.
-What's the problem?' or this one below:
+Beware that category theorists are sometimes insufferable and gave birth to memes like,

+> 'A monad is just an endofunctor in the category of monoids.
+What's the problem?'

+or this one below:

 ![meme_category_theory.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1586014084969/1Kio9oLYO.png)